 Phylum: Chordata - Class: Aves - Order: Passeriformes - Family: Corvidae

 The Chough is a resident bird.
-Pairs of choughs (pictured on the left; photo courtesy of Rob Petley-Jones) often nest alone on rock ledges, although you may see flocks of twenty or more in the air.
+Pairs of choughs often nest alone on rock ledges, although you may see flocks of twenty or more in the air.

 Male and female Choughs are similar in appearance.
 They both have all-black plumage and are much the same size as a jackdaw, with which they are sometimes mistaken when in flight, at which times the distinctive red legs and beak are often less clearly visible against the bright background of sky.

-The pair of Choughs seen on the left were nesting on the almost sheer face of a limestone cliff in Crete, where large colonies of these birds can be seen.
-As the limestone weathers, cracks and small caves appear on its exposed surfacse and these features provide ideal nesting sites for these rather shy and secretive birds.
+The Choughs seen above were nesting on the almost sheer face of a limestone cliff in Crete, where large colonies of these birds can be seen.
+As the limestone weathers, cracks and small caves appear on its exposed surfaces and these features provide ideal nesting sites for these rather shy and secretive birds.

 Acrobatic in flight, Choughs builds their nest from twigs, roots, mosses and other plant debris, sometimes bound together with mud, and lined with sheep's wool and other hair or fibrous materials that the pair can gather.
 Nest are often refurbished and reused in future years.